-In 2015, 1.9 million children of deceased workers received an average monthly survivor benefit of $832; 649,000 children of retired workers received an average monthly benefit of $651 and 1.8 million children of disabled workers received an average monthly benefit of $350.
+Today, there are 1.2 million children of deceased workers receiving an average monthly survivor benefit of $883; as well as 343,125 children of retired workers receiving an average monthly benefit of $683 and 1.3 million children of disabled workers receiving an average monthly benefit of $374.

-More than 3 million additional children benefit from Social Security, even though they do not receive it directly themselves, because they live with relatives who do.
-In total, almost 9 percent of all children in the United States depend on Social Security for all or part of their family income.
-As reflected in the 2010 census, almost 5 million children under age 18 live in households headed by a grandparent.
-Approximately 20 percent of these children have neither parent present in the household and the grandparents are responsible for their basic needs.
+More than 2 million additional children benefit from Social Security, even though they do not receive it directly themselves, because they live with relatives who do.
+In total, almost 8 percent of all children in the United States depend on Social Security for all or part of their family income.
+As of 2015, one in twelve children under age 18 lived in households headed by a grandparent.
+Approximately 25 percent of these children have neither parent present in the household and the grandparents are responsible for their basic needs.